 A variety of diagnostic assessment services are available through the center.
 Brief assessments of current skill development in various areas of reading are typically given when a student begins with the Center.
 These brief assessments provide initial information about skill development in various areas of reading including phonological awareness, phonics, fluency, vocabulary, and comprehension skills.
 In addition, screenings for other academic skills are also available (writing, mathematics).
 Children who have been previously identified as having a learning disability or other disability as well as students without special needs are welcome to access services through the center.

 Prior to beginning tutoring, a screening will be given to find student strengths and needs.
-If additional assessment is needed, more comprehensive evaluations (diagnostic assessments) are available.
-An individualized tutoring plan will be developed.
-For many students, the Sound Partners intervention will be appropriate.
-In a typical session, graduate student tutors will engage with your child in a fun activity and also work through reading lessons from the Sound Partners intervention, which is an evidence-based intervention for struggling readings.
+For many students, the Sound Partners intervention program will be an appropriate intervention.
+In a typical session, tutors will engage with your child in a fun activity and also work through reading lessons from the Sound Partners intervention, which is an evidence-based intervention for struggling readings.
 Tutors will work with students on phonological awareness (the sounds of language) tasks, blending and segmenting sounds, letter-sound matching, writing, and beginning reading.

 Additional information about Sounds Partners and research evidence supporting effectiveness is available here: